 One problem is that a partner feels like the parent of the other because he or she believes the other is immature, irresponsible, untrustworthy or selfish, the marital dynamics eventually crumbles and destroys intimacy and sexual attraction for both people.

-Domestic abuse is the most extreme version of this inability to be partners.
+Domestic abuse is the most extreme version of this inability to be partners, reports the Huffington Post.

 Secondly, when marital problems are not resolved to the satisfaction of the couple, resentment builds, which erodes relationship of any kind.